-The Classical Archaeology BA programme comprises of modules totalling 360 credits and will be studied over three years.
+The Classical Archaeology BA course comprises modules totalling 360 credits and will be studied over three years.
 You also have the opportunity to participate in a fully-funded trip associated with the classical archaeology modules, courtesy of the Rumble fund.

 We use lectures, seminars and group tutorials to deliver most of the modules on the programme.
 You will also be expected to undertake a significant amount of independent study.
 You will be assigned a personal tutor who will provide support and guidance for your studies.